malte-wessel/minimal-flux/README.md

 ##Examples

-You can find a todo example in `examples/todo/`.
-Run the following command in the `examples/todo/` directory:
+You can find an example in `examples/todo`.
+Run the following commands in the `examples/todo/ directory:

 ````
 npm install